Chandan9898Kumar/maching_coding/src/JavaScript/DESIGN_PATTERN/DESIGN_PATTERN.md

 .
 Finally, the printUser function is used to print the user’s information to the console.

 ```

-This TypeScript code implements a simplified Builder pattern for creating pizza objects, allowing customization of attributes like name, size, and the presence of cheese.

 ### When to Use Builder Pattern ? ✅